PoxApp/Data-Donation-Service/decrypt-tool/README.md

 ### Executables

 1. Go to the last build and download the executables.
+3. Set Environment Variable `DECRYPT_TOOL_CONNECTION_STRING`.
-2. Run `decrypt-tool` or `decrypt-tool.exe` on from commandline, on you respective platform.
+3. Run `decrypt-tool` or `decrypt-tool.exe` on from commandline, on you respective platform.
-3. Follow the instructions.
+4. Follow the instructions.

 ### From source